Type stubs

 Generating Type Stubs from Command Line

 The command-line version of pyright can also be used to generate type stubs.
-As with the VS Code version, it must be run within the context of your configured project.
-Then type pyright --createstub [import-name].
+As with the IDE version, it must be run within the context of your configured project.
+Then type pyright --createstub [import-name]

 Cleaning Up Generated Type Stubs